Dayton VA Medical Center

 Dayton VA Medical Center - Dayton, OH

 Dayton Va Medical Center is a detox and addiction treatment facility located at 4100 West 3rd Street in the 45428 zip code of Dayton, OH.
 As a detox center, it offers alcohol detox, cocaine detox and meth detox.
-The treatment program at Dayton Va Medical Center includes intensive outpatient treatment, long term inpatient treatment and regular outpatient treatment.
+The treatment program at Dayton Va Medical Center includes regular outpatient treatment, outpatient methadone/suboxone treatment and residential treatment.
 Dayton Va Medical Center offers treatment to domestic violence victims, seniors and sexual abuse victims.
 It accepts men and women into their treatment and detox program.

 Address: 4100 West 3rd Street, Dayton, OH 45428